SchwarzIT/sap-usi/docs/CONTRIBUTING.md

 * are missing a feature
 * found a bug

-The issues should be created in the repositor of the respective solution.
+The issues should be created in the repository of the respective solution.

 ## Before you start coding
 You can also contribute code, but please make sure that the new features are matching the overall purpose of the component.